lucarin91/lucarin91/README.md

 - [golfscript-rs](https://github.com/lucarin91/golfscript-rs) a fork and extended version of a simple [Golfscript](http://www.golfscript.com/golfscript) interpreter

 📚 During my Ph.D.
-I pubished Paper on _Parallel Patterns_ and _Actor Model_, but also in _Microservice architecture_ and _Cloud management_:
+I published Paper on _Parallel Patterns_ and _Actor Model_, but also in _Microservice architecture_ and _Cloud management_:
 - ["Improving the Performance of Actors on Multi-Cores with Parallel Patterns"](https://doi.org/10.1007/s10766-020-00663-1) (2020)
 - ["Accelerating Actor-Based Applications with Parallel Patterns"](https://doi.org/10.1109/EMPDP.2019.8671602) (2019)
 - ["Enforcing Reference Capability in FastFlow with Rust"](https://doi.org/10.3233/APC200064) (2019)